pavanyewale/MAD-Assignment-1/README.md

 1. Write a script - python/golang to import the documents separated by newline into a mongo collection named "restaurant"

+=> for this I have created a new interface Import where import(fname string ) (int ,error) method is declared  which returns how many records inserted during importion and error if any error occured during import

 2. Write an implementation of the given interface which reads/writes data & write a main file which demonstrates this.

+=>interface

 3. Write a command line interface which accepts command line arguments into the terminal which retreives data in golang(extra credit).